dwhiffing/fury/content/aar/nf/nf44_aj/body.md

 At 0800Z we get another situation update.
 Apparently, things are not going quite as well with the other landings in the south, where the Russians are hanging on and applying pressure, so the reserves are being committed there.
-No reinforcements for us!
+No reinforcements for us\!

 As part of the Russian move, they are apparently releasing that over-strength tank battalion from Kirkenes.
 Did our helicopter recce